Procedures for Student Conduct Meetings

 also apply to Level Two student conduct meetings and hearings:

-involved parties during the meeting/hearing for the purpose of support
+- Students may elect to be accompanied by an advocate of their choice during the meeting/hearing for the purpose of support

-permitted to participate in the meeting or hearing by making statements,
+- Advocates are not permitted to participate in the meeting or hearing by making statements,

 questioning witnesses, or making procedural objections, unless

 otherwise allowed by the Dean of Student Development.
-If involved

 - In hearings involving more than